-The furniture industry involves the design, manufacture, and sale of various types of furniture for household and commercial purposes.
-With the increase in flexible workspaces and the growth of the real estate industry, the demand of the furniture business has also boosted in recent times.
+The furniture industry involves designing, manufacturing, and selling various types of furniture for household and commercial purposes.
+With the increase in flexible workspaces and the real estate industry’s growth, the furniture business’s demand is boosted.

 The furniture business is easy to start and does not require high investments.
-However, it is first important to know your niche for example office, domestic or home furniture or luxury items.
+However, it is first essential to know your niche, for example, office, domestic, home furniture, and luxury items.

 The furniture business needs a lot of preparation and prior knowledge.
-It is advisable to take business classes, learn about your local market, and make a solid business plan.
+Taking business classes, learning about your local market, and making a solid business plan is advisable.
 In general, if your products are unique and one of a kind, consumers will be willing to pay a higher, including the shipping cost.

 Here are some real life success stories of starting a furniture business:

 John Humphreys (from Austin, Texas, USA) started Humphreys over 6 years ago.

 My name is John Humphreys and I started Texas Rover Company which has recently been rebranded as Humphreys.
 Humphreys is a lifestyle industrial design brand, which creates classically inspired leather, wood, and metal products.
 Another arm of the brand is Humphreys Build, which focuses on architecture and design projects.